Vegan travel in India? Peace of cake! Or is it not?

 It’s so much, so cheap, available at every corner, so intense, so colorful, so different, so sweet, so hot, so delicious….not only the country itself is so multifaceted (they say love it or hate it, well, I’m a lover…), the food alone makes you wanna return each time.
 I returned three times so far and will be back for sure.

-As India is on another category (food-wise) as Argentina for example, I’m not going to point out certain restaurants.
+As India is on another category (food-wise) as Bolivia for example, I’m not going to point out certain restaurants.
 There are heaps.
 Tons.
 Countless.
 Instead, I’d just point out some things you might want to consider if you haven’t been in this tremendous county yet.

 Here’s my 10-points-list: